Is that an Xbox One X? Soulja Boy’s ‘all-new’ console looks oddly familiar

 On Twitter, the recently created Soulja Game Console account promises that the brand is “building a new console from scratch” with an “all-new design”.
 However, images posted on Instagram show a device that bears a striking resemblance to an Xbox One X, next to a controller that’s reminiscent of a PlayStation DualShock.

-Some commenters have also pointed out that the device also looks very like an existing emulation device that you can currently buy online.
+Some commenters have also pointed out that the device also looks very much like an existing emulation device – the Anbernic retro console, pictured below.
 While the internal hardware could be different, the front, top and side views of both consoles look practically identical, from the vents to the USB port placements to the square light in the power button.

 - Fake AirPods: how to spot if your Apple earbuds are the real deal